Fuchsite Stone | Meaning and Properties

 Fuchsite | Radioactive Mineral

-Fuchsite is a variety of chromium rich muscovite which is the cause of this stone's distinctive green colour.
+The mineal fuchsite is a variety of chromium rich muscovite which is the cause of the stone's distinctive green colour.
 The more chromium that's present the stronger the colour and in some cases it can even be similar to emerald.
 When replaced by aluminium the shade of green becomes distinctively lighter.

 The exhibit in our photo is on display in the Natural History Museum London.
 Photo by Stone Mania ©.
 The photo in its original size can be seen by clicking the image.